The CMMC 48 CFR Final Rule: What Small Defense Contractors Need to Know to Stay Competitive

 Conclusion

 The CMMC 48 CFR final rule ushers in an era where cybersecurity certification is a prerequisite for DoD contracting.
-Small defense contractors must grasp that this is not merely a best practice, it's a business imperative.
-Waiting risks exclusion from lucrative government contracts and supply chains.
+Small defense contractors must grasp that this is not merely a best practice — it is a business imperative.
+With Phase 2 enforcement beginning November 10, 2026, the window to prepare is closing.

 The path forward is clear: Start preparing today.
 Conduct gap analyses, engage compliance expertise, and use tools that simplify the certification journey.
 By doing so, small businesses convert compliance from a regulatory hurdle into a strategic differentiator.